continued from previous page

 Kennedy seemed moved, and asked the former director of FAI to contact Whelan.
 The FAI would arrange to publish a two-page story that Whelan, a writer, had composed about Sabrina’s death in its annual gala journal.
 The organization’s gala in November 2004 was held at New York’s Plaza Hotel and was a star-studded affair.
 Among the guests were Kennedy, Ron Perelman, chairman of Revlon, and his then-wife, the actress Ellen Barkin.
 As guests dined on fine cuisine and raised tens of thousands of dollars for research, they also read Whelan’s words about her niece – and the hole her death left in so many hearts.

 Sabrina’s family impressed FAI and Rachel Sanzari, who was then its administrator.
 “It’s just amazing that they took a tragedy and used it to make anaphylaxis an issue,” she said in May 2005.
 A law in a province the size of Ontario “will serve as a model here in the United States.”
-[Editor’s note 2011: It did prove a model for others; today, there are several comprehensive state allergy laws and policies in the U.S. now, and a section in the federal FAAMA act of 2011.]
+[Editor’s note: Today, there are several comprehensive state allergy laws and policies in the U.S., and a section in the federal FAAMA act of 2011.]

 “No matter where you are,” said Anaphylaxis Canada’s Harada, “the issues are very similar, the emotional aspect and what’s going on in schools.
 So many jurisdictions are looking at what’s happening here because nobody seems to have any law.
 There are guidelines, there are directives, there are ministry of education policies, but there’s no law.
 This is precedent-setting.”

 In the end, reminds Levac, Sabrina’s Law is about saving students’ lives.
 It’s a point that is hard to forget around Sara Shannon.